What a pleasant surprise. Once a ghetto, yet with historical monuments, profound religious expressions and a jazzy atmosphere.

 You could certainly spend a lot more time here in Harlem and be happy about that.
-We had a lovely day and were surprised to see how clean the streets were, how wide the boulevards were and how quiet the neighbourhood seemed.
+It was a lovely day.
+We were surprised to see how clean the streets were, how wide the boulevards, and how quiet the neighbourhood seemed.
 Harlem was not at all like we had thought it would be like.

 On the other hand, this was a guided bus tour.

 This article is part of a series from a week-long visit to New York City.
 We planned our visit by pinpointing on a map all attractions we wanted to visit, skipped some and connected the rest with walking routes.

 The result is illustrated on this map.
 At first sight it seems immensely overcrowded.
 Fortunately you may zoom in, click the markers, hide specific walks, and even expand the map into a new tab or window.